hawkeye2013/programming-for-humans-v02/content/posts/html-for-humans/4-html-text-elements.md

 </html>
 ```

-In the next article we will talk about putting images in our HTML pages!
+In the next article, we will talk about putting images in our HTML pages!

 [Previous Article](/posts/html-for-humans/our-first-html-file)